itfactorycourses/Testare_Manuala/API_Testing_Project_For_<Application_Name>.md

 <h1>API Testing Project for **Inserati aici numele aplicatiei pe care o testati**</h1>

-The scope of this project is to use all  API knowledge gained throught the Software Testing course and aplly them in practice, using a live application.
+The scope of this project is to use all  API knowledge gained throught the Software Testing course and apply them in practice, using a live application.

 Application under test: **Inserati aici numele aplicatiei pe care o testati**